MUH29/React-ChatApp-Public/README.md

 Please install the following modules in your project directory if you wish to run it on local host!
 <code>npm install firebase react-firebase-hooks</code>

+In App.js put your firebase credentials in the firebase.initializeApp function

 # npm run
 run this command if you want to run the web app